msyk/FMDataAPI/README.md

     fixed the getModId method (Thanks to Flexboom)
 - 2018-11-17: [Ver.15]
     Jupyter Notebook style sample and results.
+- 2019-05-19: [Ver.16]
+    This is final version for FileMaker 17 platform, and bug fix (Thanks to darnel)

 # API Differences between ver.8 and 7.
 ## FMDataAPI class